PX4/PX4-user_guide/en/dev_setup/fast-dds-installation.md

 <img alt="logo" src="../../assets/fastrtps/eprosima_logo.png" style="float:left;"/> [eProsima Fast DDS](https://github.com/eProsima/Fast-DDS) is a C++ implementation of the Object Management Group's (OMG) Data Distribution Service (DDS) specification and the Real Time Publish Subscribe (RTPS) protocol.

-Fast DDS enables an RTPS/DDS interface that allows PX4 uORB topics to be shared with offboard components, including robotics and simulator tools, that participate in same DDS domain.
+Fast DDS enables an RTPS/DDS interface that allows PX4 uORB topics to be shared with offboard components that participate in same DDS domain, including robotics and simulator tools.
 In particular, Fast DDS is the default middleware implementation for Robot Operating System 2 (ROS 2), and is essential for integrating PX4 with ROS2.

-This topic explains how to install Fast DDS and *Fast-RTPS-Gen* for usage in the PX4 build system and with the microRTPS bridge.
+This topic explains how to install Fast DDS and *Fast-RTPS-Gen* to use in the PX4 build system and with the microRTPS bridge.

 :::note
-If you have ROS 2 Dashing (Ubuntu 18.04) or ROS 2 Foxy (Ubuntu 20.04) installed, you do not have to install Fast DDS, as it comes included with the default `base` or `desktop` installations through the `ros-<distro>-rmw-fastrtps` package.
-This means you just need to install *Fast-RTPS-Gen* and have your ROS 2 environment sourced (`source /opt/ros/<distro>/setup.bash`) so to be able to compile the `rtps` targets in the PX4-Autopilot repo.
+You do not have to install Fast DDS if you have ROS 2 Dashing (Ubuntu 18.04) or ROS 2 Foxy (Ubuntu 20.04) installed, as it comes included with the default `base` or `desktop` installations through the `ros-<distro>-rmw-fastrtps` package.
+This means you just need to install *Fast-RTPS-Gen* and have your ROS 2 environment sourced (`source /opt/ros/<distro>/setup.bash`) in order to be able to compile the `rtps` targets in the PX4-Autopilot repo.

-Note though that for ROS2 Galatic and above, one has to install the `rmw` implementation through `apt` using `apt install ros-galatic-rmw-fastrtps`, since the default middleware for Galatic and above is CycloneDDS and the FastDDS middleware doesn't come installed by default.
+For *ROS2 Galactic and above*, one has to install the `rmw` implementation through `apt` using `apt install ros-galatic-rmw-fastrtps`, since the default middleware for Galactic and above is CycloneDDS and the FastDDS middleware doesn't come installed by default.
 :::

 :::tip
 Fast DDS is not an essential component of the PX4 Autopilot and should only be installed if you plan to interface the PX4 Autopilot with Fast RTPS/DDS participants.
-ROS 2 nodes are an example of these, though Fast DDS middleware and C++ implementations are installed by default on ROS 2 Foxy and bellow, as mentioned above.
+ROS 2 nodes are an example of these, though Fast DDS middleware and C++ implementations are installed by default on ROS 2 Foxy and below, as mentioned above.
 :::

 :::note